renovate-bot/khulnasoft-lab-_-ai-assist/README.md

 TRITON_HOST=triton
 TRITON_PORT=8001
 TRITON_VERBOSITY=False
-DOCS_URL=None  # To disable docs on the API endpoint OPENAPI_URL=None  # To disable docs on the API endpoint REDOC_URL=None  # To disable docs on the API endpoint BYPASS_EXTERNAL_AUTH=False  # Can be used for local development to bypass the GitLab server side check GITLAB_API_URL=https://gitlab.com/api/v4/  # Can be changed to GDK: http://127.0.0.1:3000/api/v4/ USE_LOCAL_CACHE=True  # Uses a local in-memory cache instead of Redis
+FASTAPI_DOCS_URL=None  # To disable docs on the API endpoint FASTAPI_OPENAPI_URL=None  # To disable docs on the API endpoint FASTAPI_REDOC_URL=None  # To disable docs on the API endpoint AUTH_BYPASS_EXTERNAL=False  # Can be used for local development to bypass the GitLab server side check GITLAB_API_URL=https://gitlab.com/api/v4/  # Can be changed to GDK: http://127.0.0.1:3000/api/v4/ USE_LOCAL_CACHE=True  # Uses a local in-memory cache instead of Redis
 ```